 - We sincerely hope that its popularity serves to prevent its complete extinction as a species.
 However, fears also exist that the species will soon be extinct in its natural environment.
 The primary threats it faces there include habitat loss and climate change.

-Christmas Heliconia Physical Characteristics
+Christmas Heliconia Physical Description

-The most commonly produced color combination remains the primarily red and white.
+Further, the most commonly produced color combination remains the primarily red and white.
 This pattern represents the one for which it remains best known, even today.
 However, other colors also appear occasionally, including yellow and orange.

-Species: H. angusta
+- Species: H. angusta

 Christmas Heliconia Distribution, Habitat, and Ecology

 This species also plays an important role in its native habitat.
 There, it quite frequently serves as a shelter for numerous types of bats native to the region.
 It also serves as a major food source for many varieties of hummingbirds.